AntonioPennacchia/customer-analytics/insurance-customer-analytics/dataset/dataset-generation-specifications.md

 - Data must not be generated randomly without business meaning.
 - Tables must support analytical use cases.
 - Source tables must contain business events, while analytical metrics should be calculated later.
+- Customer acquisition, marketing engagement and sales channels must be treated as separate business concepts.

 The dataset represents a simplified insurance ecosystem composed of:

 Customer
 ↓
 Marketing Interaction
 ↓
 Quote
 ↓
 Policy Purchase
 ↓
 Renewal

+Not every customer interaction generates a quote, and not every quote generates a policy.

 ---